 Matthew 18:23-35: The third part of the parable: the moral of the story

-The shameful attitude of the forgiven servant who will not forgive, strikes even his mates.
+The shameful attitude of the forgiven servant who will not forgive strikes even his mates.
 They report him to the king and the king acts accordingly: he puts into motion the procedure of justice and the forgiven servant who in turn would not forgive, is thrown into jail, where he will stay until his debt is paid!
-He should be still there today!
-Because he will never be able to pay 164 tons of gold!
-The moral of the parable: “This is how my Father will deal with you unless you each forgive your brother from your heart!”
+He should still be there today!
+He will never be able to pay 164 tons of gold!
+The moral of the parable: “This is how My Father will deal with you unless you each forgive your brother from your heart!”
 The only limit to the free mercy of God who always forgives us is our refusal to forgive the brother and sister!
-(Mt 18:34; 6:12.15; Lk 23:34).
+(Mt 18:34; 6:12:15; Lk 23:34).

 c) A deepening: Forgiving after 11 September 2001!

-On the occasion of the war in Iraq, Pope John Paul II shouted at a public audience: “War is Satanic!”, and invited all to fight for peace.
-At an ecumenical meeting of representatives of Jews and Muslims in Jerusalem in 2000, the Pope said: “We cannot call on the name of God to legitimise violence!”
+On the occasion of the war in Iraq, Pope John Paul II shouted at a public audience, “War is Satanic!”, and invited all to fight for peace.
+At an ecumenical meeting of representatives of Jews and Muslims in Jerusalem in 2000, the Pope said, “We cannot call on the name of God to legitimize violence!”

-Indifference came into the world with the first-born of the first union: Cain who kills Able (Gen 4:8).
+Indifference came into the world with the first-born of the first union: Cain who kills Abel (Gen 4:8).
 This indifference has grown with double vengeance.
-Cain will be avenged sevenfold, but Lamech seventy times sevenfold (Gen 4,24).
+Cain will be avenged sevenfold, but Lamech seventy times sevenfold (Gen 4:24).
 Peter wants to undo the error and proposes a reconciliation of seven times (Mt 18:21).
 But his proposal is weak.
 It does not go to the root of violence.
 Jesus goes much further and demands seventy times seven (Mt 18:22).
 To this day, and especially today, reconciliation is the most urgent task for us, followers of Jesus.
-It is worthwhile remembering the warning of Jesus: “That is how my Father will deal with you unless you each forgive the brother from your heart!”
+It is worthwhile remembering Jesus’ warning: “That is how My Father will deal with you unless you each forgive the brother from your heart!”
 Seventy times seven!